 Our ultimate aim is to find a computable, recursive formulation of the planning problem.
 We begin by showing that without loss of generality we can restrict attention to a direct mechanism where there is just one message space each for the agent and the planner.
 The message space of the agent will be equal to the space of endowments E, and the agent will be induced to tell the truth.
 The message space for the planner will be equal to the space of actions A, and it will be in the interest of the agent to follow the recommended action.
 Since we fix the message spaces and require that truth-telling and obedience be optimal for the agent, instead of allowing any optimal strategy as before, it has to be the case that the set of feasible allocations in this setup is no larger than in the general setup with arbitrary message spaces.
 The purpose of this section is to show that the set of feasible allocations is in fact identical.
-Therefore there is no loss of generality in restricting attention to truth-telling and obedience from the outset.6 with history s^t up to time t defined as above.
+Therefore there is no loss of generality in restricting attention to truth-telling and obedience from the outset.7 with history s^t up through time t defined as above.
 Notice that since we are considering the history of the planner, e_t is the reported, not necessary actual, endowment, and a_t is the recommended action, not necessarily the one actually taken.
+This will be different once we arrive at the mechanism with truth-telling and obedience, where reported and actual endowment and recommended and actual action always coincide.